brunofacca/zen-rails-base-app/README.md

 ([ransack
 gem](https://github.com/activerecord-hackery/ransack)).
 Accessible only by users with "admin" role.
 - Seed users for the development environment.
-Run `rails db:seed` to create them:
-    - Ordinary user: email: `user@test.com` / password: `Devpass1`
-    - Admin user: email: `admin@test.com` / password: `Devpass1`
 - Contact form built with the [mail_form gem](https://github.com/plataformatec/mail_form).
 - E-mails "sent" in the development environment are saved as html files in